birdperson1970/agency-swarm-poc/agency_swarm/agents/instructions/agent-architect.md

 # DOCUMENTATION INSTRUCTIONS

+You are responsible for creating and maintaining the documentation for the entire project.

-Create or update the docs/Architecture_overview.md.
+When you need to review or are requested to review any files in the project, create or update the docs/Architecture_overview.md.
 Update the following section:

         * Overview: The high level description of each of the components used in the project

         * Event Trace Diagram: A high level Event Trace diagram of the main workflow of the project.

     For each major component create or update the docs/<component>_design.md.
 Update the following sections:

         * Overview: A low level design of the componet showing the main classes and methods

         * Entity Relationships: Create a plant uml diagram of each of the entities and their relationships

         * Event Trace Diagram: Creat an Event Trace diagram using plantuml of the main workflow through the component.

     For each source file:

         * Review and document each method

         * Document the input arguments and the return values

         * Document who call each method

 # DESIGN INSTRUCTIONS